-Here are a few ways to ensure your Vustra garments last as long as possible, so you can look as good as you feel.
+Wondering how to clean organic cotton shirts?
+Here is how you can maintain your Vustra garments and ensure they last as long as possible, so you can look as good as you feel.

 Tip 1: Wash only when necessary

 Did you know that most people are washing their clothes far too often?
-Washing your clothes, no matter how delicate the cycle, naturally breaks down the fibers a little bit every time, so we suggest only washing your Vustra pieces (and all other clothes, for that matter) only when they’re actually dirty.
+Washing your clothes, no matter how delicate the cycle or the organic clothing brand, naturally breaks down the fibers a little bit every time.
+So we suggest only washing your Vustra pieces (and all other clothes, for that matter) only when they’re actually dirty.
 Wearing them several times between washes will work wonders for prolonging the quality and lifetime of your shirts.

 Tip 2: Wash with cold water and use a natural detergent

 Washing your garments with cold water prolongs the color of the dyes and helps keep the fabric from deteriorating.
 It helps avoid shrinkage as well.
 The ideal organic clothes detergents are sourced from natural agents, free from the strong chemicals found in traditional detergents